Below, you’ll find links to my writer profile for each publication, as well as some of my favorite pieces. Here is a link to my resume.

 Writer Profile: SADS Channel

 I’m a contributor for the SADS Channel, a blog run by the SADS Foundation—a support/advocacy organization for those living with heart rhythm disorders.
-I have a condition called Long QT Syndrome.
-Basically, that means my heart takes a little longer than normal to “recharge” after each beat.
+My condition is called Long QT Syndrome.
+Basically, my heart takes a little longer than normal to “recharge” after each beat.
 But it doesn’t stop me from living a full life, and it’s given me plenty to write about.
-Some of my posts are based on personal experience, while others tell the stories of others.
+Some posts are based on personal experience; some tell the stories of others.

 - Why I’m at peace with giving a beta blocker to my baby

 Cheapism is all about helping people save money and find good deals.
-I especially enjoy writing about inexpensive recipes, simple DIY projects, and cheap excursions.
+When I freelanced for Cheapism, I enjoyed writing about inexpensive recipes, simple DIY projects, and cheap excursions.

 - 20 ways to jazz up your oatmeal